jgmenu/jgmenu/docs/manual/jgmenu-xdg.1.md

 `$XDG_MENU_PREFIX` can be used to specity a .menu file.
 For example
 `$XDG_MENU_PREFIX=lxde-` will load lxde-applications.menu
 This can be useful if there are several .menu files on the system.

 # OPTIONS

-NIL
+\--no-dirs
+:   ignore .menu and .directory files

 # EXAMPLES

-`$ jgmenu_run xdg`
+This program is designed to be run from jgmenu by settings
+`csv_cmd = xdg` in the configuration file (jgmenurc).

+It can also be run directly from the command line like this:

+    jgmenu_run xdg | jgmenu

+    jgmenu --csv-cmd="jgmenu_run xdg"